Portfolio

 The centerpiece is the animation at the top of this page: a pill of voice bars pops up, fades, and transcribed text appears at the caret, looping through three apps (Messages, Terminal, Notes).
 CSS does the visuals and keyframes; a small script sequences the phases.
 A simple autoplay loop beats an explainer video for understanding the basic premise at a glance.

 The hard parts were the little ones.
-The caret had to sit at the same vertical position before and after the transcription landed, otherwise the whole thing looked janky: I wedged a zero-width space into the typed element so the baseline stays put.
-The voice pill had to clearly communicate speaking, not loading, so each of the five bars animates on its own timing curve and offset.
-And the pill’s exit had to feel as considered as its entrance, so it scales down and slides before it fades instead of just disappearing.
+The caret had to sit at the same vertical position before and after the transcription landed.
+The voice pill had to clearly communicate speaking, not loading.
+And the pill’s exit had to feel as considered as its entrance.

 Being the everything-er